ZeissIQS/zeiss-inspect-addon-api/doc/howtos/adding_workspaces_to_apps/adding_workspaces_to_apps.md

 ### How can I group scripts in the workspace toolbar?

-Scripts in a common folder can be added to the workspace toolbar as a group .
+Scripts in a common folder can be added to the workspace toolbar as a group.

 Example: